Thank you! We’ve received your message and will contact you soon.

 Bidstream data provides us with a ton of user data.
 However, to make use of you would need:

-• an in-house team (for sure), who will extract this data from the DSP and analyse it;
+• an in-house team (for sure), who will extract this data from the DSP and analyze it;

 • a machine learning tool that would sort through the data and break it down into digestible categories.